nicholasnet/common/docs/Utils/StringHelper.md

 <a name="introduction"></a>
 ## Introduction
-#### This class is inspired by Laravel, CakePHP3 and YII2 frameworks.
-You can find more information about YII2 here and Laravel here.
+#### This class is inspired by Laravel, CakePHP 3 and YII2 frameworks.

 <a name="available-methods"></a>
 ## Available Methods